Carcross: Economy

 Carcross relies on tourism to support the local economy.
 It lies on the Klondike Highway between Whitehorse and Skagway, Alaska and offers a variety of historic attractions and outdoor activities.
 Popular with road traffic including tour buses and RVs, in 2007 the White Pass railway also resumed service to Carcross railway station.

 Just north of the town is the Carcross Desert, often referred to as the "world's smallest desert."
-There are two small airports located in the area, Carcross Airport is adjacent to the town and Carcross Water Aerodrome located on Tagish Lake.
+There are two small airports located in the area: Carcross Airport is adjacent to the town and Carcross Water Aerodrome located on Tagish Lake.

 Alaska cruises stopping in Skagway will offer day tours to Carcross.
 The day tours offer stops at the Yukon sign, the Caribou Crossing Wildlife Museum, Dog Sledding Zoo and the actual town of Carcross.

 Transportation

 Carcross lies on the popular Klondike Highway.

 The city is served by Carcross Airport, which has no scheduled commercial flights.
 The closest Canadian airport with large airline service is Whitehorse Airport, which has domestic airline service as well as flights to Europe and the United States.
 Tourist buses serving cruise ships passengers at the port of Skagway, Alaska, USA make day trips to Carcross.

+The White Pass and Yukon Route currently terminates in Carcross, as tracks further north to Whitehorse have not been restored.